 Lavender's therapeutic uses were first documented scientifically when a French scientist, René Gattefossé (1881 - 1950), used it accidentally to help heal his hand and promote skin regeneration from a laboratory burn (it was the only liquid nearby and he plunged his hand into it after the burn).
 He was quite surprised at how quickly his burns healed with very little scarring.
 He is also considered the father of aromatherapy and the inventor of the word “aromatherapy”.

 From cooking, to easing tensions, to soothing skin irritations and acne, essential, therapeutic-grade Lavender oil is the first essential oil that should be stocked in every household.
 Lavender oil should be therapeutic / pharmaceutical grade in order to safely use on the body or for ingesting.
 Most oils sold in the marketplace are labeled this way, but are actually not intended for internal use.
-Young Living essential oils are the most effective and of the highest quality, therapeutic-grade essential organic oils and many can be safely ingested for added benefits.
+100% Pure Therapeutic Grade essential oils are the most effective and of the highest quality, therapeutic-grade essential organic oils and many can be safely ingested for added benefits.
 Also, where ever you see the word “neat” next to essential oil use, this means undiluted (not mixed with water or other dilutions).

 NOTE: Lavender is also an emmenagogue (promotes menstruation) and blood flow to the pelvic area so professional care should be consulted before being used by pregnant women (and nursing women).